drgg62086/luna/README.md

 but in 'Auction mode' , if someone want to modify a pixel that has been modified by others, they need to consume more luna than others

 and Then, in the last step, some restrictions can be added to the automatic generation of NFT.
-For example, the number of participants needs to exceed a certain amount, or the drawing results can be cast successfully until certain conditions are met(It's like calculating hash when bitcoin mining)
+For example, the number of participants needs to exceed a certain amount, and the casting can be successful only when the drawing results meet specific conditions (It's like calculating hash when bitcoin mining)